GambitGamesLLC/unity-neuroguide-energy/README.md

 ---

-## IMPORTANT CONCEPTS - NEUROGUIDE ANIMATION EXPERIENCE - THRESHOLD
+## NEUROGUIDE ANIMATION EXPERIENCE - THRESHOLD IN DETAIL

 - When the current progress goes above or below a normalized 0-1 `threshold` value, an event is called in our `INeuroGuideAnimationExperienceInteractable` interface.
 - In the `Energy` app, this threshold is reached after forming the cube and spinning the cube face three times, this is around 90% through the experience.